rust-lang/book/nostarch/chapter08.md

 Just like vectors, hash maps store their data on the heap.
 This `HashMap` has keys of type `String` and values of type `i32`.
 Like vectors, hash maps are
-homogeneous: all of the keys must have the same type as each other, and all of the values must have the same type.
+homogeneous: all of the keys must have the same type, and all of the values must have the same type.

 ### Accessing Values in a Hash Map